Students can change their answer within the current test section.

 Yes, all students may apply for testing accommodations.

 Your child may take the Third or Fourth Grade SSAT twice during the testing year (August 1- July 31).

 Yes, your child may bring snacks and beverages for consumption during the break.
 Snacks and beverages must be in a clear plastic bag and may not be consumed during testing.

-Encourage your child to try to answer every question, making his/her best guesses about the questions of which he/she is unsure.
-There are no penalties for wrong answers.
+Encourage your Elementary Level child to try to answer every question, making his/her best guesses about the questions of which he/she is unsure.

 Every test administration offers new writing samples for students, so that the SSAT prompts are constantly changing, per the desires of member schools.